ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

    this case, we need to take an extra step and recalculate the risk after manually changing the variables in the *sdcMicro* object.
-This approach is also valid for continuous variables and is illustrated in Example 5.5.
+This approach is also valid for continuous variables and is illustrated in :numref:`code55`.

-Example 5.5: Constructing intervals for semi-continuous and continuous variables using manual recoding in *R*

 .. code-block:: R
+   :linenos:
+   :caption: Constructing intervals for semi-continuous and continuous variables using manual recoding in *R*
+   :name: code55

       # Group age 0-14
     sdcInitial@manipKeyVars$age[sdcInitial@manipKeyVars$age >= 0 &